TownyAdvanced/TownyResources/README.md

 - The extraction records of all players are reset at Towny New Day.
 ###### Limit Mechanisms
 - Block Breaking:
-  - If a player breaks a block and it drops an item, this counts towards the player's daily extraction limit for that item.
+  - Before a player's daily limit is reached, if they break a block and it drops an item, this counts towards their daily limit for that item's category.
-  - After a player's daily extraction limit is reached, they cannot longer break blocks of that type. (*Exception: Stone, Cobblestone, and Dirt - which can still be broken but drop nothing*).
+  - After a player's daily limit is reached, they cannot longer break blocks in that category (*Exception: Stone, Cobblestone, and Dirt - which can still be broken but drop nothing*).
   - Blocks do not drop items in any other circumstance.
 - Mob Deaths:
-  - If a player hits a mob and it shortly dies and drops an item, this counts towards the player's daily limit for that item.
+  - Before a player's daily limit is reached, if they kill a mob and it drops an item, this counts towards their daily limit for that item's category.
-  - After a player's daily extraction limit is reached, they cannot cause dead-mob-drops of that type.
+  - After a player's daily limit is reached, mobs they kill will no longer drop items in that category.
   - Mobs do not drop items on death in any other circumstance.
+- Fishing:
+  - Before a player's daily limit is reached, if they catch an item while fishing, this count towards their daily limit for that item's category.
+  - After a player's daily limit is reached, they can no longer catch items in that category.
 - Sheep Shearing:
-  - If a player shears a sheep, this counts +2 towards the player's daily limit for wool.
+  - Before a player's daily limit is reached, if they shear a sheep, this counts +2 towards the player's daily limit for wool.
-  - When a player's limit is reached, they can no longer shear sheep.
+  - After a player's daily limit is reached, they can no longer shear sheep.
   - Sheep do not drop wool via in any other circumstance.
 - Egg Laying:
-  - If a chicken lays an egg within an owned town-plot, this counts towards the owner player's daily limit for eggs.
+  - Before a player's daily limit is reached, eggs dropped within their owned town plots, count towards their daily limit for eggs.
-  - When the player's egg limit is reached, chickens no longer drop eggs in their owned town-plots.
+  - After a player's daily limit is reached, chickens will no longer drop eggs in their owned town plots.
   - Chickens do not drop eggs in any other circumstance.

 ###### Information
 - When a player hits their daily extraction limit for a particular category of material, they will see an information bar message.
 Example:
   > Daily Extraction limit reached for Beetroot (64)